APTrust/userguide/docs/bagging/index.md

 * __Institution__: All users at the depositing institution can see metadata about this object.

 * ~~__Consortia__: All APTrust members can see this object's metadata.~~ DEPRECATED.
 Consortial access was never implemented in the APTrust repository.
 Use Restricted or Institution instead.
+The Consortia access option is treated the same as the Institution access option.

 ## Multipart bags - DEPRECATED